lcamiloch/Mobile/README.md

 ```

 ###Run project
-* You need to have Appium server running and and an Android mobile emulator with android version 10
+* You need to have Appium server running and an Android mobile emulator with android version 10
 ```
 $ mvn clean verify
 ```